 There are a number of telltale signs that will alert you when the end is near.
 Look out for sluggish cranking or onboard electronic components acting erratically, such as flickering headlights.
 Check the battery every six months or so for swelling and/or a weird smell like rotten eggs, which means there is something wrong internally and it must be changed.
 Some vehicles have a warning light on the dashboard to give you a heads up that something is wrong.

-All batteries eventually go, so keep a lookout for signs when you reach the three-year mark and listen to what your car is telling you.
+All batteries eventually go bad, so keep a lookout for signs when you reach the three-year mark and listen to what your car is telling you.
 Replacing the battery is an easy fix that prevents big headaches down the road, so it’s worth your while to stay on top of it.

+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on average car battery life, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Blair Lampe